Touring the Margaret River wine region: where to stay, drink and dine

 Alternatively, the quaint 1920s Margaret River Guesthouse, just a two-minute walk from Margaret River’s main strip, puts you in prime position to experience all that the town has to offer (the owner, Deb, is known for cooking up a delicious hot breakfast).

-Then pass by Burnside Organic – one of the region’s smallest producers – to taste organic varietals such as zinfandel and vermentino with Lara and Jamie McCall in their tiny cellar door.
+Then drop by Burnside Organic Farm – one of the region’s smallest producers – to taste organic varietals such as zinfandel and vermentino with Lara and Jamie McCall in their tiny cellar door.
 Continue on to Glenarty Road in the south near Karridale, where the cellar door also sells farm-grown produce (their cosy restaurant is a local favourite).

-Just nine kilometres south of Margaret River, award-winning winery Leeuwin Estate is also home to one of the most exceptional restaurants around.
+Just 9km south of Margaret River, award-winning winery Leeuwin Estate is also home to one of the most exceptional restaurants around.
 Head chef Dan Gedge, a protégée of Rick Stein, echoes the legendary British chef’s emphasis on local produce in his seasonal menus.
 Expect to find the pick of WA’s produce – Margaret River Wagyu and venison, abalone and oysters from Augusta, plus delicacies including Manjimup’s famous black truffles.